andyreagan/labMT-simple/README.txt

 10,000 words) in order for the difference to be meaningful, as this is a bag-of-words approach.
-As an example, a random collection of English tweets from both Saturday January 18 2014 and Tuesday January 21 2014 are included in the "test" directory.
+As an example, a random collection of English tweets from both Saturday January 18 2014 and Tuesday January 21 2014 are included in the "example" directory.
 They can be compared by moving to the test directory, using the command

 .. code:: python

-    python test.py
+    python example.py example-shift.html

-and opening the file test.html.
+and opening the file ``example-shift.html`` in a web browser.
 For an explanation of the resulting plot, please visit

 http://www.hedonometer.org/shifts.html